 “Drop the weapon!” yelled Davidson.

 Charlie lunged at the Deputy.
 Davidson pulled the trigger.
 A resounding shot rang out.
 The bullet whizzed through Charlie’s shoulder.
 Charlie shrieked, twisted, and fell to the grass.
-The chainsaw fell beside him, digging into the ground and splashing a mix of grass and dirt toward the night sky before tipping on its side and convulsing unattended.
+The chainsaw fell beside him, digging into the ground and splashing a fountain of grass and dirt toward the night sky before tipping on its side and convulsing unattended.

-Next, Davidson took aim at Jenni Grossman, approaching full steam, her skirt flailing at the will of her galloping thighs.
-Not able to drop another youth, he lowered and sided his weapon, turning around and following Wade and the boys to the cruiser as fast as his aching middle-aged legs could carry him.
+Next, Davidson took aim at Jenni Grossman, approaching full steam, her skirt flailing at the will of her supple galloping thighs.
+Not morally able to drop another youth, he lowered and sided his weapon, turning around and following Wade and the boys to the cruiser as fast as his aching middle-aged legs could carry him.
 Behind him, Jenni Grossman’s flats stomped through the grass, her breath getting heavier and faster.
 He thought he could feel it on the back of his neck.